renegade475/Ai-Driven-DevSecOps-Pipeline/README.md

 ---

 **⚠️ Disclaimer**: The vulnerable application in this repository contains intentional security flaws for educational purposes. **DO NOT deploy it to production environments.**

-Built with ❤️ for making software more secure